PyFilesystem/pyfilesystem/docs/implementersguide.rst

 To create a working PyFilesystem interface, derive a class from :py:class:`fs.base.FS` and implement the 9 :ref:`essential-methods`.
 The base class uses these essential methods as a starting point for providing a lot of extra functionality, but in some cases the default implementation may not be the most efficient.
-For example, most filesystems have some atomic way of moving a file without having to copy data, whereas the default implementation of :meth:`~fs.base.FS.move` method must copy all the bytes in the file.
+For example, most filesystems have an atomic way of moving a file from one location to another without having to copy data, whereas the default implementation of :meth:`~fs.base.FS.move` method must copy all the bytes in the source file to the destination file.
-Although any of the :ref:`non-essential-methods` may be overriden, efficient versions of the following methods will have the greatest impact on performance:
+Any of the :ref:`non-essential-methods` may be overriden, but efficient custom versions of the following methods will have the greatest impact on performance:

 	* :meth:`~fs.base.FS.copy` copy a file
 	* :meth:`~fs.base.FS.copydir` copy a directory